zelsaadany/Recession/README.md

 # Notes
 #

-@TODO:@ANDY:make sure to tell zainab about ssh keys to save hassle, and show her the p-values and plots when they're done
+@TODO:@ANDY:@2019-08-13: make sure to tell zainab about ssh keys to save hassle, and show her the p-values and plots when they're done

+@DEBUGGING:@TODO:@2019-08-13: we get error: "ImportError: No module named _tkinter, please install the python-tk package", so we need to install python-tk via pip, USAGE: "sudo pip install python-tk"